gxf1212/notes/MD/FYP-notes.md

 > Current FEP doesn't allow lonepair.
 Please select CGenFF v1.0 to avoid lonepair generation.

-Actually the original ligand always fails. so upload again (without checking the option) and v2.5 works fine
+Actually the original ligand always fails. so **upload again** (without checking the option) and v2.5 works fine

-##### steps
+##### notes on modes

- use default settings unless otherwise specified

-1. build the complex (including Mg is fine)
-2. upload your complex file (containing the starting ligand)
-3. choose chain (all)
-4. build topology, choosing a file for the ligand
-5. solvate. choose box size and ion conc
-6. Generate grid information for PME FFT automatically (default)
-7. select Ligand Molecule for Free Energy Calculation
-8. PBC (default)
-9. upload ligand
+uploading ligands

 - supports multiple ligands in one .sdf or ,mol2 file
 - it's better to dock them first
 - if not, or you are drawing ligands, the GUI automatically positions the ligands (may be not accurate)
-10. select program, force field, **check ligand**; ion for the ligand, 310K, etc.
-10. Relative: clustering, choose molecule pairs
-12. finished, <font color=red>CHECK YOUR STRUCTURE!!</font>

 both Relative or Absolute apply.
 A little difference for multiple ligands:

-- the latter designs a FEP path () or just all with the first one
+- the latter designs a `Closed minimal perturbation path based on the clustering`

+  - or just `Radial shape of perturbation path from the first one`

 - when uploading ligands